 Ask your dermatologist about the types of lotions and bath soaps that can soothe your skin.

 This is important since people with psoriasis are at higher risk for diabetes and other conditions.
-There are many factors to consider when choosing what to eat.
-So ask your doctor what a healthy diet means for you.
+Ask your doctor what a healthy diet and exercise regimen means for you.

 Drink less alcohol, smoke less, and watch your weight